joerx/browserify-fu/Readme.md

 - Obviously the resulting bundle will be larger: `bundle.js` has 669k vs. 244k w/o source map
 - See `build.js` for details. (`DEBUG=1 node build.js` to generate bundle w/ source maps)
 - CLI: use `--debug` flag for `browserify`

+## v0.7 Uglify

+Uglify will reduce the file size by getting rid of anything needed by humans but not browsers to read the code (comment, line breaks, verbose symbol names, etc.).

+- Uglify's top-level API sucks, no support for streams, only files or blobs (aka large strings)
+- Will lose source maps.
+Can be persuaded, but that's not trivial ([see here for a similar scenario](http://tarantsov.com/WorkflowThu/source-maps-with-coffeescript-and-uglify-js/)), we'll skip it for now and use `gulp` later to fix it.
+- CLI: pipe it n' smoke it (posix-magic): `browserify www/main.js | uglify > www/bundle.min.js`

+### Sourcemap Considerations

+The missing sourcemap in the minified version is probably not as big a deal as it first seems:

+- Would need to pass the `debug` flag into browserify to have it in the first place.
+- In a production env we would not want to load the source map anyway, minified or not
+- As a result we'd have two different builds anyway: debug (not minified, embedded source map) vs. production (minified, no source map)